fizyr/dr_param/README.md

 #include "header.hpp"

 // Now we include decompose_macros.gpp and yaml_decompose.hpp.
-// This time we can polute the namespace just fine,
+// This time we don't need to worry about polutting the namespace,
 // because the effects are limited to this source file.
 #include <dr_param/decompose_macros.hpp>
 #include <dr_param/yaml_decompose.hpp>